 In order to keep individuals as comfortable and as safe as possible, a medical detox is an essential first step in combating alcoholism.
 Although alcoholism is a chronic, relapsing disease, with professional treatment and ongoing recovery efforts, this disease may be effectively managed.10 Treatment for problematic alcohol consumption can slow down, stop, or altogether reverse many otherwise progressive, drinking-related health issues.

 How to Get Help For Alcoholism

-A subsidiary of Alcohol.org, American Addiction Centers (AAC) is a nationwide provider of treatment facilities who are here and ready to help you work toward recovery today.
+Alcohol.org is a subsidiary of American Addiction Centers (AAC), a nationwide provider of treatment facilities who are here and ready to help you work toward recovery today.
 AAC understands the fear and social anxiety associated with COVID-19 and we recognize our responsibility to support ongoing efforts to reduce these challenges.

 We are monitoring and updating our procedures and policies as needed and in line with the guidance from the World Health Organization (WHO), CDC, and federal and state authorities.
 Changes and updates for COVID-19 evolve rapidly, which leads to rapid changes in policies, protocols, and recommendations.
 We are committed to supporting our patients and their families who struggle with and are impacted by alcohol use disorder.

 For further information on treatment during the pandemic, we’ve put together a guide that answers some of our most frequently asked questions:Treatment during COVID-19: What You Need to Know